gy65896/DADFNet/README.md

 ## 3. Flowchart of Our Proposed Method

 We refer to this network as dual attention and dual frequency-guided dehazing network (DADFNet).
-The framework of our proposed DADFNet is shown in Fig. \ref{fig:framework}.
+The framework of our proposed DADFNet is shown in Fig. 1.
 In particular, this network mainly consists of two parts, named dual attention module (DAM) and high-low frequency-guided sub-net (HLFN).

 ![Figure02_Flowchart](https://user-images.githubusercontent.com/48637474/158503605-3200f3dd-ecec-4404-8ee5-04b404a30f66.png)
-**Figure 2.
+**Figure 1.
 The architecture of our proposed dual attention and dual frequency-guided dehazing network (DADFNet).
 The DADFNet mainly consists of two parts, i.e., dual attention module (DAM) and high-low frequency-guided sub-net (HLFN).
 Note that LReLU denotes the leaky rectified linear unit function.**

 ## 4. Testing
 This code contains two modes, i.e., nonhomogeneous dehazing (not stated in the article) and normal dehazing.